sarabDevOps/Comparable-and-Comparator/README.md

 Collection.sort(List) method can be used to sort the collection of Comparable type objects | Collection.sort(List, Comparator) method can be used to sort the collection of Comparator type objects
 Comparable provides single sorting sequence.|The comparator provides a multiple sorting sequence.
 Comparable interface belongs to java.lang package.|Comparator interface belongs to java.util package.

+## Steps will guide you how to run it

+### Dependencies
+You hava to have java installed to your local machine , if you dont have java here is the steps how to dowmload it.
+Navigate to the Java SE Downloads page.
+[Click Me]https://www.oracle.com/ie/java/technologies/javase/javase-jdk8-downloads.html
+Choose the JDK Download:
+Agree to terms and download the appropriate version.
+Not sure which version of Windows you are running?
+Open the .exe file and run the installation accepting all defaults.